Scudderia furcata

 Scudderia furcata is a species in the family Tettigoniidae ("katydids"), in the order Orthoptera ("grasshoppers, crickets, katydids").
 A common name for Scudderia furcata is fork-tailed bush katydid.
 The distribution range of Scudderia furcata includes North America.

+Interactions with humans

 The nymphs of this species can be pests of citrus fruit.
+Nymphs will often bite each fruit only once before moving on to the next fruit.
+Because of this, a few S. furcata nymphs can damage a comparatively large number of fruits.

+The injuries to the fruit usually heal, leaving only minor discoloration.
+The interior of the fruit is affected little if at all.